Gajanan29/ManualTesting-OpenCartProject/README.md

 ## Following are the main set of activities performed during testing life cycle.

-Imp.NOTE:- Testing of this project is in progress, Following set of activities which are marked with "Dollar" symbol are completed.
+Imp.NOTE:- Testing of this project is in progress, Following set of activities which are marked with "Tick [✔️]" symbol are completed.
 *************************************************************************************************************
-1.Understanding the Project.   [$]
+1.Understanding the Project.   [✔️]

-2.Understanding the Functional Requirement by exploring the webapplication.   [$]
+2.Understanding the Functional Requirement by exploring the webapplication.   [✔️]

-3.Prepare Test Plan.   [$]
+3.Prepare Test Plan.   [✔️]

 4.Preparing the Test Scenarios.